Asking questions in hospital

 The USP of the online platform was the link with the hospital’s IT system; clinicians would see a patient’s question shortlist as they reviewed their medical record before an appointment.
 In turn, this would give the patient confidence to lead the conversation.

-- 76% of patients were reported as being more engaged than usual
+76% of patients were noted as being more engaged

-There were encouraging signs that encouraging patients to prepare for their consultation could reduce the ‘did not attend’ rate at appointments.
-This ‘DNA’ rate was lower than expected during the prototype testing.
+There were early signs that encouraging patients to prepare for their consultation could reduce the ‘did not attend’ rate at appointments.
+This ‘DNA’ rate was lower than expected for the duration of the service prototype.

-Backed by user research and user testing, a backlog of user needs was created to prioritise features for development.
+Backed by user research and user testing, a backlog of user stories was created to prioritise features for development.

 Working closely with Mindwave Ventures, a design and development company specialising in healthcare, the platform was built using agile methodology.